SolCharms/DeEdIT_SDK/README.md

 March 13 2023:

 The project, codenamed xAndria is un-audited open-source software.
 It was built from the ground up by a single developer over a 30 day period (Feb 14 2023 - March 13 2023) for submission in Solana's Grizzlython hackathon.
 Any use of this software is done so at your own risk and the developer induces zero liabilty in doing so.
-(Edit: Indeed, see the Program Improvements / Debugging section at the end of this readme to grasp how much was learned just in the process of this demonstration).
+(Edit: Indeed, see the Program Improvements / Debugging section at the end of this readme to grasp how much was learned just in the process of this demonstration and how much is left to do to have a fully 'fleshed-out' product).

 Furthermore, any speculative positions in this demo are purely hypothetical and intended for use as educational tools only.
 They are not to be construed as having any financial relevance whatsoever, nor insight into the financial markets, nor financial advice.